 Most of us have one of those neighbors — the ones who have their outdoor Christmas decorations up the weekend of Thanksgiving, with every piece of greenery, red bow and twinkly light neatly in place.
 And most of us have that friend or relative — the one who boasts about having all their holiday shopping done with weeks left to go.
 And not only are they done, but their packages are topped with homemade bows and their freezer is already stocked with dozens of Christmas cookies just waiting for holiday guests to arrive.

 There's no right or wrong way to handle Christmas, of course.
 But the pressure to have a Pinterest-worthy holiday seems to come from every direction about every aspect of the celebration, whether it's feeling like you put up your tree too late or worrying that you haven't taken a family portrait yet to put on your holiday cards.
-(Oh how I dread the annual chore of creating these photo cards.)
+(I dread the annual photo card chore.)

 The tree timeline

 My family puts up our tree in the first week of December.
 We do this because we like real trees, and getting them any earlier means it may turn brown by Christmas morning.
-(I should note that I'm terrible at keeping plants alive.)
-Also, we host a dozen people for Thanksgiving; with six children under the age of 10 stampeding through my house, a tree adorned with treasured ornaments would most certainly not survive.
-Plus, I have a toddler who will either try to climb the tree or pull everything off it, so the later it goes up, the less time I'll spend keeping her away from it.
+(Also I'm terrible at keeping plants alive.)
+Plus, we host a dozen people for Thanksgiving; with six children under the age of 10 stampeding through my house, a tree adorned with treasured ornaments most certainly would not survive.
+And I have a toddler who will either try to climb the tree or pull everything off it, so the later it goes up, the less time I'll spend keeping her away from it.
 In short, my tree timeline means I'm tree-shamed the day after Thanksgiving when, it seems, everyone else puts up their Douglas fir.

 The stage of life we occupy also plays a role in our timelines.
 I was chatting with a twenty-something woman recently who is single and doesn't have kids, and she was saying that she decorates for Christmas on the day after Halloween because her Halloween decorations are in the same storage box as her Christmas ones.
 Not only was I floored by the thought of red-and-green going up so soon after black-and-orange comes down, but I couldn't believe her supplies for both holidays fit in ONE box?!
 I have like seven, but then again I'm storing 12 years of accumulated holiday memories with my husband and two kids.